What is a blocked tear duct?

 - Always wash your hands before and after you touch the eye area.

 Sometimes a probing procedure may be done to open the duct if the duct doesn't clear on its own.
-Probing successfully opens the duct for about 80 out of 100 babies who have blocked ducts. footnote 1 In rare cases, babies with blocked tear ducts have a more severe problem that requires more complex surgery.
+Talk to your doctor to see if probing will help.
+In rare cases, babies with blocked tear ducts have a more severe problem that requires more complex surgery.

 In adults who have blocked tear ducts, treatment depends on the cause of the blockage.
 If the duct is blocked because of a long-term infection, antibiotics may be used.
 Surgery may be needed for structural problems or abnormal growths.
 Probing usually isn't done for adults.